-- The pattern introduces penalty in terms of time (increase in information access latency), and space (increase in resources required) independent of whether an errors or failure occurs. - The error/failure-free overhead penalty introduced by the replication of state must be minimized. - The space overhead incurred by the additional redundant state information must be minimized. - The number of errors that are detectable and correctable is limited by the amount of redundant information contained in the forward error correction code.
+- The pattern introduces penalty in terms of time (increase in information access latency), and space (increase in resources required) independent of whether an error or failure occurs. - The error/failure-free overhead penalty introduced by the replication of state must be minimized. - The space overhead incurred by the additional redundant state information must be minimized. - The number of errors that are detectable and correctable is limited by the amount of redundant information contained in the forward error correction code.

-Solution: The Forward Error Correction Code pattern consists of an encoder and a decoder module.
-In the simplest form, the encoder repeats each symbol that represents the system state.
+Solution: The Forward Error Correction Code pattern detects and corrects information errors in the system state.
+The pattern consists of an encoder and a decoder module.
+In the simplest form (illustrated in Figure 34), the encoder repeats each symbol that represents the system state.
 The decoder module checks both instances of each symbol.
 In general, the encoder module accepts k information symbols that represent the system state and appends separately a set of r redundant symbols that are derived from the symbols representing system state.
 The output of the encoder module is a (n, k) code, in which n=k+r.
 The symbols that represent the system state are not modified by the encoder module.
 The decoder module permits the original state to be extracted from the FEC encoded state.

-Capability: The availability of forward error correction codes in the system enables the corruption of some symbols that represent the system state.
+Capability: The availability of forward error correction codes in the system allows for recovery from corruption of some symbols that represent the system state.
 The FEC encoded redundant state information is a complex function of the original state.
-The pattern enables incorrect
+The pattern enables the recovery of the system from any errors in the representation of the system state.
+The working of the FEC pattern is shown in Figure 35.